What has happened in 25+ years?

 The biggest shocker!

 • Going: The Continent has died out, it was recently home to numerous radio stations including the still going WNCI.
 WCOL/ formerly (WXGT 92-X) is now Country.
 QFM is still going strong with many of the same DJs.
 Many new stations have also sprung up.
 Now there is satellite and the up and coming digital radio.
 Most kids today download music over the internet and don't even bother going to record stores.
+Nancy's Dinner, a Clintonville Landmark is closing May 31st, 2009.
+Also in Clintonville, Talitas, moved to Grove City.

 The end of Northland Mall.